 - Particle Physics: Neutrinos (JUNO, DUNE, HyperKamiokande) and machines and experiments in projects for Future electron-positron and proton-proton accelerators, with examples of new detectors in development (microvertex, tracking, calorimetry, timing etc..) for the HL-LHC which are pioneering the ones to be built for the future machines.

-- Medical Physics: with focus on the Brain exploration
+- Medical Physics: Focus on the Brain Exploration

 The journey across the signal and data processing chain will focus during the first week on how to include "intelligence" on the instrument at the very front end.